starwing/luautf8/README.md

 ---------------------
 `luarocks install luautf8`

-It's now full-compatible with Lua5.3's utf8 library, so replace this file (and headers) with lua5.3 source's lutf8lib.c is also okay.
+It's now fully-compatible with Lua 5.3's utf8 library, so replacing this file (and headers) with lutf8lib.c from the Lua 5.3 sources is also okay.

 Usage
 -----

-Many routines are same as Lua's string module:
+Many routines are the same as Lua's string module:
 - `utf8.byte`
 - `utf8.char`
 - `utf8.find`